 A Fool for a Client: Stern tries to defend himself "through Alicia" from a DUI charge until she decides to take matters into her own hands.

 Fox News Liberal: Surprisingly averted.
-Kurt is an unabashed conservative who is an open admirer of Sarah Palin, something in stark contrast to the rest of the cast all implied or outright stated to be liberal Democrats.
+Kurt McVeigh is an unabashed conservative who is an open admirer of the Tea Party and Sarah Palin, something in stark contrast to the rest of the cast, all implied or outright stated to be liberal Democrats.
 The show keeps sympathy on his side by making him still a rather open minded guy who can get along with Diane, and very principled to the point where he won't give testimony in support of a client he believes to be guilty no matter how much he's paid.

 Friendship Moment: often and between many characters, but specifically Kalinda/Alicia and Diane/Will.
 Sometimes also Kalinda/Will and more recently Alicia/Cary.